codio/site/source/docs/courses/units/course-collaborate.html.md

 full_width: true
 ---

-By default, a project unit is available for editing to any user with a teacher role in your organization.
+Controlling access to the editing of project units in a course is controlled from the course or module settings.

+[IAN - screenshot.]
-MAX - what about teachers outside the org who can access the course?
+[IAN / MAX - what is the inheritance rules if a course is owned by org but module not?]

+The rules for other users to edit a project unit in a course are as follows.

+- **Private** - only you can edit the project unit.
+- **Private but organization is the owner** - any teacher in your organization can edit.
+- **Public** - only you can edit.
+- **Public but organization is the owner** - any teacher in your organization can edit.

 If you want 2 or more people to collaborate on a project unit, you need to understand how Codio manages this process.